All Episodes

 I just haven't heard you say anything about martial arts in a long time.

-Well, I'm training five days a week now.
+I'm training five days a week now.

-Uh what kind of arts are you being trained in?
+What kind of arts are you being trained in?

-Is it a brand of Jiu Jitsu or No, it's it's the one that you do with that it's sort of like a dance at the same time, and there's a lot of gymnastics and kicks.
+It's sort of like a dance at the same time, and there's a lot of gymnastics and kicks.

-It's uh it's it's pretty popular.
+It's pretty popular.

-This is completely just a lot of things.
+This is completely just.

 That's what I do.

-Oh, you're an all you're all around, basically.
+Oh, you're all around, basically.

-Well, it's basically self-defense in a way that you know you break, you hurt, you destroy, you defend.
+Well, it's basically self-defense in a way that, you know, you break, you hurt, you destroy, you defend.

 That's it.